diybitcoinhardware/f469-disco/README.md

 ### `./build_f469_empty.sh`

-This script does roughly the same as previous but doesn't freeze python bitcoin files - you can copy content of the `libs` folder to your board later and edit them without reflashing the board every time you change the library.
+This script does roughly the same as previous but doesn't freeze python bitcoin files - you can copy content of the `lib` folder to your board later and edit them without reflashing the board every time you change the library.

 You should see a `upy-f469disco_empty.bin` file in the root folder when the script is done.
 Copy this file to the board connected with miniUSB (appearing as `DIS_F469NI` volume in your system)